Furman Focused | COVID-19 Updates

 Fall 2020 FurmanFlex & Online Learning Opportunities

-FurmanFlex & Online Learning Opportunities and University Response Communication
+FurmanFlex & Online Learning Opportunities and Academic Affairs Response Communication

 FurmanFlex Instructional Technology

-Preparing Your Platforms & Students for FurmanFlex Learning
+Preparing Your Platforms & Students for FurmanFlex and Online Learning

 FurmanFlex Consultation Corps